open-feature/spec/specification/flag-evaluation/flag-evaluation.md

 ##### Requirement 1.5.1

-> The `evaluation options` structure's `hooks` field denotes a collection of hooks that the client **MUST** execute for the respective flag evaluation, in addition to those already configured.
+> The `evaluation options` structure's `hooks` field denotes an ordered collection of hooks that the client **MUST** execute for the respective flag evaluation, in addition to those already configured.

 See [hooks](./hooks.md) for details.